advancedtelematic/quickcheck-state-machine/README.md

 ```

 The pre-condition of an action specifies in what context the action is
 well-defined.
-For example, we can always create a new mutuable reference, but
+For example, we can always create a new mutable reference, but
 we can only read from references that already have been created.
 The
 pre-conditions are used while generating programs (lists of actions).